 Your memory will fade over time, so it is a good idea to make a record of what happened just before and just after the collision.
 What were you doing just before the crash?
 Where were you going?
 What direction were you going?
 Did the driver say anything about why the accident occurred?
 Write down anything you can think of about the crash itself and the surrounding circumstances.
 This information will likely be helpful later.

-- Call a California bicycle accident lawyer.
+- Call a Sacramento bicycle accident lawyer.